geospatialeco/GEARS/Intro_RS_Lab2.md

 ![Figure 1.
 Navigate to Kakadu](L2_kakadu.png)

 3. Now that we are in the right place, let's choose a Sentinel-2 image using the code below.
 Copy and paste into the Code Editor and click "Run".
 Copernicus refers to the satellite mission, S2 is short for Sentinel-2, and the long number 20180422T012719_20180422T012714_T52LHM refers to a specific image, defined by a date, time and a path and row of the satellite's orbit.
+I have chosen a single image for the purposes of this lab, but we will cover searching for images for specific areas and dates at a later stage.

 ```JavaScript
 // Select a specific Sentinel-2 image from the archive